Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 The title, major references, and remarks of this simulation code are written in the top of the @mrg37_013A.f03 file.
 Major subroutines are named /fulmov/, /fulmv2/, /drmove/, /drmov2/, /cfpsol/, /escorr/.
-The correction to the longitudinal part of the electric field is made in /escorr/, although the poisson equation is to be solved initially which is not true !
+The correction to the longitudinal part of the electric field is made in /escorr/, although the Poisson equation for the electric field is solved initially which is not true in the coding !
 Supporting subroutines are /partpc/, /partdk/ and /srimp1/-/srimp4/.
 Important blocks of these subroutines are explained as comments.
 Two additional files are necessary, the paramer file param_A13A.h and the configure file rec_3d13A.